Social Security Disability

 Filing a Reconsideration

 A Reconsideration can be filed up to 60 days after the disability claim has been denied.
 A different claims examiner will review your application to see if the correct decision was made.
-You will be notified between 2 – 6 months after you submitted the Reconsideration.
+You will be notified between 12 – 24 months after you submit the Reconsideration.
 Even fewer applicants are granted benefits at this stage.

 Requesting a Disability Hearing